-0, Proposed as part of wider site including Housing, leisure, cultural (COL020, 21, 23 and WOO019 $\,$
+0, Proposed as part of wider site including Housing, leisure, cultural (COL020, 21, 23 and WOO019

-Stage 1 Stage 1 score Parcel ID Site Description Purpose score 1 • Overall Score P07 Land between Downs Road and Ashley Road 3 7 Site des cription The site is s a small pad ddock, open v vith no buildings. • The parcel is a small pocket of land set away from the settlement edge. of the ha the nature and exten arm to the Green Belocation if the site is The site scores high against purposes of the GB in terms of sprawl. ed?
-(Calverton (iv)) merging a The site scores moderately against the purpose of merging and safeguarding the countryside from encroachment. within are There are no landscape designations but the site sits within area between the built up limits and the more sensitive landscapes towards the south.
-Defensibl Defensible Boundaries The site is contained by a well defined hedge/tree boundary.
+Stage 1 score Parcel ID Site Description Purpose score 1 Purpose score 2 Purpose score 3 Overall Score P07 Land between Downs Road and Ashley Road 3 2 2 7 Site des cription The site i s a small pade dock, open v vith no buildings. - The parcel is a small pocket of land set away from the settlement edge. of the ha What is the nature and extent of the harm to the Green Belt The site scores high against purposes of the GB in terms of sprawl. in this location if the site is developed?
+(Calverton (iv)) and safeguard the purpose of ntryside from within are e built up lim ns but the site sits its and the more outh.
+Defensibl e Boundaries The site i boundary y a well defir ned hedge/tree